jesterjunk/maxurl/README.md

 ### THIS REPOSITORY IS A COPY<br>of the original repository as it was at this date and time: &nbsp;&nbsp; 2024-12-05T18:22:16.000Z &nbsp;&nbsp; Dec 5, 2024, 6:22 PM UTC

-The original repository can be browsed at this specific time with [**this url**](https://github.com/qsniyg/maxurl/tree/e158a2cfded11f85e71b86b4bbb33e8ee329b4c1).
+The original repository can be browsed at this specific date and time point with [**this url**](https://github.com/qsniyg/maxurl/tree/e158a2cfded11f85e71b86b4bbb33e8ee329b4c1).